liuji1031/model_composer_mkdocs/docs/index.md

 ### 2.4 Real-world example
 The example below shows how to define an real-world architecture, i.e., an inception block (3a) from the GoogLeNet, using the ***CM*** format.

 The parsing relies on the `OmegaConf` library, which allows for easy interpolation of the parameters.
 Note the additional ***hyper_params*** section, which is helpful for defining all other inception blocks by swapping out the values.
-The user can thus define any number of additional fields in the YAML file as they see fit to expand the expressivness of the YAML file.
+The user can thus define any number of additional fields in the YAML file as they see fit to expand the expressiveness of the YAML file.

-!!! example "YAML file for Inception block"
+!!! example "YAML file for the inception block"

     ```yaml
     name: inception_3a